v-kirilov/Viktor-Kirilov/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently working as a Junior .NET Developer.
 - - 📫 How to reach me: v_kirilov87@protonmail.ch
 <br>